 Lecturer Emeritus and Research Director

 Lecturer Emeritus | Director of Federal Tax Research at the Tax Law Institute | Certified Pretrial Tax Litigation Specialist | National Tax Practice Institute Fellow | FY 2021 Chairman of Board of Directors of the Hawaii Federal Tax Clinic

-IRS Enrolled Agent James H. Chapman is an expert in tax accountancy, auditing and fraud detection.
+IRS Enrolled Agent James H. Chapman is an specialist in tax accountancy, specifically in auditing and fraud detection.
 He has been an IRS Enrolled Agent and NTPI Fellow for almost 15 years.
-He joined the Tax Law Institute in 2008 as a guest lecturer, after which he became a full-time member of the Teaching Faculty (Federal Tax Accounting & Auditing).
-He lectured in the non-attorney admissions and bar review program for 10 years.
+He joined the Tax Law Institute in 2008 as a tax bar applicant and returned as guest lecturer, after which he became a volunteer member of the Teaching Faculty speaking to federal tax accounting matters.
+He lectured in the non-attorney admissions and tax bar review program for 10 years.
 During his tenure he established the program certification in pretrial tax litigation aka the Chapman Certification.
-Mr. Chapman served as a TLI representative to the 2014 Judicial Conference held by the U.S. Tax Court and hosted by Duke University Law School.
-He holds the M.P.A. and M.A. degree from Webster College.
+Mr. Chapman also served as a TLI representative to the 2014 Judicial Conference held by the U.S. Tax Court and hosted by Duke University Law School.
+Aside from the IRS approval to practice, he holds the M.P.A. and M.A. degrees from Webster College.
 He is designated as Chief Tax Accountant for TLI and USTCL.
-He was recently named coordinator of the Professional Program for Tax Accountants at the Tax Law Institute.
+He also coordinates and moderates the independent Gleim program in foundational tax, gratis for all tax bar applicants.